English Français

 ExpData = "Ex2DoE_n100_sd1.75.dat"

-# define the reference
+# Define the reference

 tdsRef = DataServer.TDataServer("tdsRef", "doe_exp_Re_Pr")